Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [ ] Browser 1: Admin moves entry in queue
 - [ ] Browser 2: Should see entry position update WITHOUT refresh
 - [ ] Test with multiple simultaneous admins
+- [TODO] Make the refresh not needed for ordering.
+Query the database in the websocket???
+IDK
 ### Preset Updates

 - [ ] Browser 1: User edits preset